Editor’s Note: Looking to find a barndominium loan?

 These have traditionally been the places in the past from whom you would obtain financing.
 You probably won’t have much luck here.
 Unless you already have a relationship in place with a loan officer at your friendly hometown or neighborhood bank.

 Sadly, there are fewer and fewer of these family-owned or closely held banks in the country.
 These are the places where your handshake on a deal used to be all it took to get a loan.
 Still, these small banks — if they’re well-established in the small town near your country property — can be good candidates for a well-prepared presentation.

-Mortgage banks — these are banks that originate and service mortgage loans.
+These are banks that originate and service mortgage loans.
 When the loan closes, it sells the mortgage to a secondary mortgage holder.

-Online loan entities — a whole sub-industry has popped up over the last few years.
+A whole sub-industry has popped up over the last few years.
 They offer financial products like mortgage loans to a wide area geographically.
 Typically, they are affiliated with a large national or international bank.

 Can You Use a VA Loan for Financing a Barndominium?